dimtass/esp8266-web-eload/README.md

 resistor.
 If you need more current, then you can use the `MCP4921` opamp which has an external reference, but that also means that you need to provide a very clean and stable reference, too.
-* `OPA2340`: 2x single-supply, rail-to-rail opamp.
-This IC has two opamps in the case.
-I've used one to drive the MOSFET and the other as a buffer to drive a voltage divider that is used as feedback and is connected to the esp8266's ADC.
+* `MCP6H04`: 4x single-supply, rail-to-rail opamp.
+This IC has four opamps in the case.
+One is used to multiply the DAC output by a factor of 2.2.
+One is used to drive the MOSFET and another one to buffer the negative feedback loop to drive the ADC via a low pass RC filter and a voltage divider with a 1/10 ratio.
+* `FT232RL`: A USB to serial IC that is used for two reasons.
+One is to power the circuit with 5V from the USB and the other is to flash the esp8266.
+You need an IC that also has the DTR/RTS signals in order to reset the board and put it into flash mode.

 The DAC is 12-bit and it can take values 0-2.048V when the gain is set to 1x or 0-4.096V when the gain is 2x.
 Also the ADC is 10-bits with max input voltage 3V3, therefore it has 1024 steps.
 This means that you need to use a voltage divider to feed the ADC.

-For the voltage divider, you can either use some high precision resistors, or a pot.
-I'm using a pot so I'm able to manually trim the output.
-This might provide a bit better accuracy also.

 ## Build
 You need to have the arduino IDE installed.
 I'm using Linux, so I'm